laurencepeter/TriniHub/README.md

-# LOCAL TT APP Reform
+# Report HUB

-## After inspecting the LocalAppTT launched in Trinidad and Tobago it was noted that why offer one feature instead of making a hub to access a variety of services.
+## Trinidad and Tobago solution to provide a hub to access a variety of services.

 ## Examples: